Sunday, 10 May 2020

 They were also guilty of being offside when in promising positions.
 It was difficult to tell whether that was through their own negligence or smart defending on behalf of their opponents?
 Tong Jun Lee went close with a fierce shot from just outside the box.

 A deflected cross reached Yeong Jang Byun at the back post, but he snatched at the opportunity and put it wide.
-Kabylia were restricted to breakaways and shots from distance that didn’t really trouble the goalkeeper.
+Kabylia were restricted to breakaways and shots from a distance that didn’t really trouble the goalkeeper.

 I found a nice place in the shade during the interval on what was a very warm afternoon.
 It was a perfect way to relax between shifts and the tournament was really growing on me with nearly all in attendance smiling and entering into the spirit of the occasion.